“What is a good response rate for a direct mail campaign?” is a question that is always on top of marketers’ minds.

 But does that make them less valuable?
 Of course not!
 Every organization relies on new leads at the top of its funnel.
 Just because these campaigns will have a lower response rate doesn’t mean you should avoid them.

 Your offer must be clear.
 It must be easily found when your mail piece is scanned.
 Your audience will first scan your mail piece, THEN read it only if interested.
+The easier and less commitment involved in acting on your offer, the higher the direct mail response rate will be.
+For example, ‘Free,’ ‘Money back guarantee,’ and ‘No-Risk’ are phrases that remove the fear from taking action and offers like a free coupon code take the pressure off the recipient.

 Your messaging strategy, copy, and creative execution will certainly boost your direct mail campaign.
 The more you can customize and personalize your message, the more likely it is that you’ll generate more responses of a higher quality.
-And at Postalytics, we make it easy to quickly set up templates for sending more targeted mail.
+And at Postalytics, we make it easy to quickly set up templates for sending targeted mail.

 Of course, a higher quality piece will cost more to send, so there is a tradeoff there.
 If you’d like to learn more about the cost of direct mail, please refer to our recent blog post.